AleksanderKlymchuk/BowlingScoreboard/README.md

 ## Test
 There are three tests in BowlingSoreboardTest, which tests basic functionality as well as gutter game and perfect game
 ## Demo
-The BowlingScore.App is a console app, which runs the ball and display the result in the end of game.
+The BowlingScore.App is a console app, which roll the ball and display the result in the end of game.

 ## System Requirement
 1. .Net core 3 sdk for building and running.